remarkjs/remark-lint/packages/remark-lint-no-heading-punctuation/readme.md

 ## What is this?

-This package checks the style of hedings.
+This package checks heading text.

 ## When should I use this?